Investing

 (Source: Bank of America)

-Three-quarters of Millennials are putting away part of their salaries for retirement, although not all of this money is being invested immediately.
-Millennials started investing at a median age of 24, compared to 30 for Gen Xers.
-So, Millennials may be able to retire earlier or more comfortably than many Americans who are currently nearing retirement age.
+Three-quarters of Millennials allocate salary portions for retirement, though not all funds are invested immediately.
+Millennials began investing at a median age of 24, compared to 30 for Gen Xers.
+This head start could enable earlier or more comfortable retirement than many Americans currently approaching retirement age.

 7. 39% of Millennials Save at Least 10% of Their Salary for Retirement